About us

 • Attendance at state-wide events, giving out stakeholder’s direct access to engage with us

-If you have an urgent question or feedback about our people, infrastructure (poles, wires, towers and buildings), power outages or similar, please contact us via the most convenient method below:
+If you have an urgent question or feedback about our people, infrastructure (poles, wires, towers and buildings), power outages or similar, please contact us via the most convenient method below, as these are monitored real-time while questions or messages submitted here on Talk with TasNetworks may take up to 48 hours for one of our people to respond to.

 General enquiries1300 137 008